Mubarak Mohammed Muntaka

 Alhaji Mohammed Mubarak Muntaka is the Member of Parliament for Asawase in the Ashanti Region of Ghana of the 4th, 5th, 6th, 7th and the 8th parliaments of the 4th Republic of Ghana.
 He was the Minority Chief Whip in the Parliament of Ghana.

 Early life and education

 Muntaka was born on 17 October 1971 and hails from Akuse in the Ashanti Region of Ghana but his parents originally came from the northern part of Ghana in a town called Kumbungu.

 He is a product of the Kwame Nkrumah University of Science and Technology.
-He acquired a Masters of Science degree in Development Policy and Planning from the university in the year 2004.
-Muntaka wrote his common entrance exam in 1987.and continued to gain his B.Sc Agric (Agriculture Economist) in 2000 and MSc Development Policy and Planning (Development Planner) in 2004.
+He acquired a Master of Science degree in development policy and planning from the university in the year 2004.
+Muntaka wrote his common entrance exam in 1987.and continued to gain his BSc agric (agriculture economist) in 2000 and MSc development policy and planning (development planner) in 2004.

 Career

 Muntaka was the head of research at one of the units (RME) of Adwumapa Buyers Limited, a cocoa buying company.